Annie Hall: Plot

 Soon, Annie admits she loves Alvy, while he buys her books on death and says that his feelings for her are more than just love.
 When Annie moves in with him, things become very tense.
-Eventually, Alvy finds her arm-in-arm with one of her college professors, and the two begin to argue about whether this is the "flexibility" they had discussed.
+Eventually, Alvy finds her arm-in-arm with one of her adult-education professors, and the two begin to argue about whether this is the "flexibility" they had discussed.
 They eventually break up, and he searches for the truth of relationships, asking strangers on the street about the nature of love, questioning his formative years, and imagining a cartoon version of himself arguing with a cartoon Annie portrayed as the Evil Queen in Snow White.

-Alvy attempts a return to dating, but the effort is marred by neurosis and an episode of bad sex that is interrupted when Annie calls in the middle of the night, insisting that he come over immediately to kill two spiders in her bathroom.
+Alvy attempts a return to dating, but the effort is marred by neurosis and an underwhelming sexual encounter that is interrupted when Annie calls in the middle of the night, urging him to come over immediately to kill a spider in her bathroom.
 A reconciliation follows, coupled with a vow to stay together, come what may.
 However, their separate discussions with their therapists make it evident there is an unspoken and unbridgeable divide.
 When Alvy accepts an offer to present an award on television, they travel to Los Angeles with Alvy's friend Rob.
 However, on the return trip, they agree that their relationship is not working.
-After losing Annie to her record producer Tony Lacey, Alvy unsuccessfully tries rekindling the flame with a marriage proposal.
+After losing Annie to her record producer Tony Lacey, Alvy unsuccessfully tries to rekindle the flame with a marriage proposal.
 Back in New York, he stages a play of their relationship, but he changes the ending: now she accepts.

-The last meeting between Annie and Alvy is a wistful coda on Manhattan's Upper West Side after they have both moved on to someone new.
-Alvy's voice returns with a summation: love is essential, especially if it is neurotic.
-Annie sings "Seems Like Old Times", and the credits roll.
+The last meeting between Annie and Alvy takes place on Manhattan's Upper West Side after they have both moved on to someone new.
+Alvy's voice returns with the summation that though relationships are irrational, crazy, and absurd, we just need to have them.
+Annie sings "Seems Like Old Times".